 Other invisible forms of light were discovered soon afterwards, with wavelengths ranging from thousands of kilometers long to extremely short wavelengths, even shorter than the diameter of a single atom.
 Visible light, with wavelengths between 700 nanometers (red) and 400 nanometers (violet), is just a tiny fraction of the full electromagnetic spectrum.
 In order from longest wavelength to shortest, the electromagnetic spectrum includes radio waves, microwaves, infrared light, visible light, ultraviolet light, x-rays, and gamma rays.
 These diverse forms of electromagnetic radiation are, in essence, just different colors of light.
 Most of these “colors” are invisible to human eyes, of course, though some animals can see infrared and ultraviolet light.
 There are far more colors of light than the colors we see!

 All forms of electromagnetic radiation consist of waves oscillating in the electric and magnetic fields, and all of these electromagnetic waves travel at the speed predicted by Maxwell’s equations—that is, the speed of light.
 Since they all travel at the same speed, wavelength and frequency are correlated: the shorter the wavelength, the higher the frequency of the oscillations.
-For example, blue light has shorter wavelength—and thus higher frequency—than red light.
+For example, blue light has a shorter wavelength—and thus higher frequency—than red light.
 Moreover, high-frequency waves carry more energy than low-frequency waves, since it takes more energy to oscillate the electric and magnetic fields more rapidly.
 (The concept of energy will be explained and discussed in the next chapter.)
 Radio waves have the longest wavelength, and thus also have the lowest frequency and lowest energy.
 Gamma rays have the shortest wavelength, and therefore the highest frequency and highest energy.
 Visible light lies in the middle of the spectrum and ranges from red (lower frequency and energy, but not as low as infrared) to violet light (higher frequency and energy, but not as high as ultraviolet).

 Sources of electromagnetic radiation